Experience life above the Arctic Circle in Finnish Lapland

 Get in touch for a detailed tour itinerary and more info

-The idyllic Pyhä Fell is just a short drive away from the Rovaniemi airport making it our first stop of the tour.
-The main Pyhä ski area has 9 lifts including a high-speed 6 seater and is easily accessible from our modern ski / ski out hotel.
-There's many different backcountry touring options throughout Pyhä-Luosto National Park, which is where our local guides take us pow surfing for the day followed by a traditional smoke sauna and Lappish dinner.
+Idyllic Pyhä is our first stop of the tour.
+Pyhä has easily accessible freeriding right next to the lifts and the Pyhä ski area has 9 lifts including a high-speed 6 seater and is easily accessible from our modern on-mountain hotel.
+There's many different backcountry touring options throughout Pyhä-Luosto National Park, which is where our local guides take us snowsurfing for the day followed by a traditional smoke sauna and Lappish dinner.

 Saariselkä is located in the far north of Lapland and is the centre of local Sami culture and tradition.
 The ski area offers a wide range of terrain with 15 slopes spanning two fells suitable for all ski and snowboard ability levels.
 Saariselkä is also our base for exploring the beautiful Urho Kekkonen National Park by snow mobile and husky sleds and due to the lack of artificial light in the evenings our best chance to see the Northern Lights.

 Levi is home to world class skiing and snowboarding in Finland, and the mother of all apres-ski.
 Levi offers something for everyone, and the exceptional quality of the in-bound runs and parks make Levi one of the best resorts in Finland.
-Being within the Arctic Circle, Levi gets hit with a good amount of Finnish snow on and off-piste, and is renowned for perfect terrain for all skiing and snowboarding abilities.
+Being within the Arctic Circle, Levi gets hit with a good amount of Finnish powder and is renowned for perfect terrain for all skiing and snowboarding abilities.
 Our day on-mountain ends with experiencing Levi's legendary après-ski bars.

 SNOW & CONDITIONS

 This tour is running at one of the best times to experience the Arctic Circle.
-The days are longer and with the extra hours of sunlight, the temperatures are rising, which makes it the perfect season to spend more time outdoors.
+The days are longer and with the extra hours of sunlight, it's the perfect time of the season to spend more time outdoors.
 You can still expect to get regular snowfall, with temperatures rarely getting above 0 degrees Celsius.
 Even if we don’t get fresh snow overnight, the cold temperatures and our local knowledge will ensure you’ll be able to ski and snowboard light dry snow.

 We offer one of the smallest client to guide ratio’s in the industry which ultimately leads to a better experience for everyone.
 Our small groups allow greater manoeuvrability and ease of access to the best areas a destination can offer.
-When we are on mountain, our guest to guide ratio is 4 people per guide.
 This also makes for a more personal experience between our guests and guides.

 Meet your expert team